andreasfertig/cppinsights/Readme.md

 ### cmake options

-There are a couple of options which can be enable with cmake:
+There are a couple of options which can be enable with [!cmake](https://cmake.org):

 | Option            | Description                | Default |
 |-------------------|:---------------------------| --------|